 The Netherlands was ranked 42nd out of 190 countries in the World Bank’s Ease of Doing Business Survey for 2020.
 As demonstrated in the survey, the country makes it easy to trade across its borders, ranking first in this category.
 It also came in first place for trading across borders, 7th for resolving insolvency and 22nd for paying taxes.
 But it ranked at 119th for getting credit, which can present a bit of a challenge for those expats who want to start their own businesses.

-Dutch is the official language, but English, French and German are widely spoken and understood.
+Dutch is the official language, but English, French and German are also widely spoken and understood.

 Business hours are usually 9am to 5pm, Monday to Friday.